VX1988/developer/content/rust/rust/CP2-cargo-management.md

 - https://doc.rust-lang.org/core/alloc/trait.GlobalAlloc.html

 TIP: On Linux systems, you should statically link to musl rather than using the system’s C library for maximum portability when distributing precompiled binaries.

-- `rustup update` -> updating to a newly released version
-- `rustup self uninstall` -> To uninstall Rust and rustup
-- `rustup doc` -> local copy of the documentation so that you can read it offline
-- `rustfmt` -> utomatic formatter tool to format your code in a particular style. exp: `rustfmt .\main.rs`
-- `cargo build` -> build binary to debug .exe
-- `Cargo.lock` ->  This file keeps track of the exact versions of dependencies in your project.
-- `cargo run` -> compile the code and then run the resultant executable
-- `cargo check` -> quickly checks your code to make sure it compiles but doesn’t produce an executable
-- `build --release` -> to compile it with optimizations

-- If you’re using more than one word in your filename, the convention is to use an underscore to separate them.
-For example, use hello_world.rs rather than helloworld.rs.
-- Git files won’t be generated if you run cargo new within an existing Git repository; you can override this behavior by using `cargo new --vcs=git`